 There are multiple ways that a white ink look can be achieved.
 Neater image outlines can be achieved when used with CMYK colors.
 White also causes colored images to appear clearer depending on the medium used.
 Printing white ink is done by layered over color prints or mixed with clear and/or fluorescent inks.

 White ink printing is more challenging than printing in color because white does not blend the same way that regular colored toner does.
 White must be layered on darker backgrounds to achieve a true white print and can only be mixed with certain colors of toner, such as fluorescent or clear.

 The added labor intensity creates a higher cost for printers to achieve quality white ink printing.
 The only personal or at-home printer available is made by HP and uses Epson Ghost White Toner, which is expensive compared to traditional toners.

 Pros & Cons of White Ink Printing

-White ink printing has several advantages but there are also disadvantages to white ink printing, as well.
+White ink printing has several advantages but there are also disadvantages to it.
 Here we will explore the pros and cons of white-ink printing.

-There are several advantages to white ink printing:
+There are several advantages to white ink printing, such as:

 - Create more vibrant colors